harrylaou/advanced-react-redux-exercise/README.md

 6. Abstract the logic from the action creators in /actions/users.js to the redux-api-middleware (https://www.npmjs.com/package/redux-api-middleware).
 Add selectors for the redux store.

 7. Instead of the redux-api-middleware use a custom api middleware.
-Use Normalizr to normalize the response.
 Hint, you need to fix just two files: selectors/users.js and actions/users.js